‘Crawling on her:’ Texas family suing nursing home after ant bites detailed in state report

 Her husband, Joe Laurel, describes her as his “best friend.”

-Mixed in with the happy memories, however, are the difficult ones: her Alzheimer’s diagnosis, her disease progressing, and an eventual move to a skilled nursing facility in southwest Austin.
+However, mixed in with the happy memories are the difficult ones: her Alzheimer’s diagnosis, her disease progressing, and an eventual move to a skilled nursing facility in southwest Austin.
 The hardest memories to process, her family said, are the ones from her final days.

 The family took photos of what they believed were ant bites on Kathleen’s arms and legs.
 Both sisters told Nexstar’s KXAN they were told by leadership at the facility that wounds were a result of heat rash.